-The infection’s prevalence is largely due to poor oral hygiene and neglect; although patients may notice the signs of gum disease, they may not recognize the danger that those signs entail and neglect to seek treatment.
+The infection’s prevalence is largely due to poor oral hygiene and neglect.
+Many patients may notice the signs of gum disease, they may not recognize the danger that those signs entail and neglect to seek treatment.
 Gum disease begins as an infection that results from the excessive buildup of bacteria laden dental plaque.
 As the germs in plaque accumulate along your gum line, they attack the connective tissues holding your gums to your teeth, causing gums to recede and become inflamed.
 Dr. James Fondriest, can help detect and treat gum disease before the damage becomes too severe, but only if you recognize the symptoms, and the dangers, of gum disease and seek treatment as soon as possible.

 The Symptoms of Gum Disease

 As oral bacteria settle into your gums, the infection irritates the sensitive tissues, which show signs of the irritation but don’t exhibit pain or discomfort.
 Even if they don’t hurt, bleeding and inflamed gums mark the beginning stage of gum disease, known as gingivitis.
 Patients who seek treatment for angry-looking gums can often reverse gingivitis before gum disease fully develops.
 When ignored, however, gum disease progresses and slowly destroys the gums and jawbone that support your teeth.
 Then the gums recede and the roots become exposed.
 It eventually leads to tooth loss if not addressed and adequately controlled.

 A Close Look at the Gum Disease Germ